How (Mis)calibrated is Your Federated CLIP and What To Do About It?: Empirical Evaluation

 \subsection{What makes \method effective?}

 In this section, we provide a high-level, largely qualitative discussion of why \method may be particularly effective for federated CLIP fine-tuning.
-We emphasize that this is an \emph{interpretive} account grounded in prior work and our empirical trends, rather than a mechanism that we have explicitly validated through targeted ablations.

-During local training, each client updates only the low-rank LoRA parameters while the original CLIP weights and classifier remain frozen; the server then aggregates these adapter parameters using FedAvg.
-As illustrated in Fig.~\ref{fig:ece_plots} and Tab.~\ref{tab:cifar}, \ref{tab:domain}, and~\ref{tab:B2N}, this lightweight modification consistently improves both accuracy and calibration relative to existing CLIP-based FL methods across all benchmarks.

-\textbf{Implicit ensembling via FedAvg.} FedAvg can be viewed as a form of implicit ensembling or weight-space bagging: each client trains on its own data partition, and the server averages their parameters.
-Ensembling is well known to improve calibration~\cite{lakshminarayanan2017simple, Ashukha2020Pitfalls}, but its benefits rely on the individual models having reasonably compatible confidence scales i.e., none of them being extremely overconfident or poorly calibrated~\cite{yong2024spurious}.
-From this perspective, earlier FL methods that fully fine-tune all weights may produce client models whose logits are very differently scaled, limiting the extent to which FedAvg can act as a stabilizing ensemble~\cite{nucfl,peng2024fedcal}.
-In contrast, if each client’s local model stays closer to a well-calibrated pre-trained solution, averaging their parameters is more likely to yield a calibrated global model~\cite{yong2024spurious}.

-\textbf{LoRA helps preserve calibration.} LoRA typically leaves most pre-trained weights unchanged and restricts adaptation to a low-rank update~\cite{shi2024long}.
-Prior work suggests that such updates can remain closer to the pre-trained solution in weight space and preserve its behavior more faithfully than standard regularization alone~\cite{biderman2024lora}.
-From a calibration standpoint, this may help avoid large shifts in weight norms and logit scales, which are known contributors to miscalibration~\cite{shi2024long, minderer2021revisiting}.
-By constraining local adaptation to a low-rank subspace, \method encourages each client to stay within a neighborhood where CLIP is already reasonably calibrated, while still allowing meaningful task-specific and client-specific adaptation.

-Putting these observations together, we hypothesize that \method benefits from a favorable combination of (\textbf{\textit{i}}) CLIP’s strong zero-shot calibration as a starting point, (\textbf{\textit{ii}}) the stability and norm control induced by LoRA updates, and (\textbf{\textit{iii}}) the ensemble-like regularization effect of FedAvg over heterogeneous clients.
-While our experiments do not isolate these factors individually, this perspective is consistent with the empirical finding that \method not only preserves but often \emph{improves} calibration while simultaneously boosting accuracy in federated learning.
+In the FL strategies, the final weight is a weighted average of the different learning rounds as written in \cref{eqn:fedavg}.
+Based on \cite{izmailov2018averaging}, at communication round~$t$, we can decompose the output of the local model of client~$n$ via a first-order Taylor expansion around the global model~$\theta_t$: